 Share your trail plans.

 Whether you snowshoe by yourself or with others, always let someone know your plan in case of an emergency.
 For example, sites such as HikerAlert will automatically send a check-in text and email to emergency contacts if you don’t check-in by your scheduled time.

 Snowshoeing can be done alone or with a group, and both ways of enjoying the sport have their benefits.
-Check out these tips if you are looking to connect with other snowshoers, as there are multiple ways to do so.
+Check out these snowshoeing tips if you are looking to connect with others, as there are multiple ways to do so.

 Find a Snowshoe Partner or Group

-Most states also have their own snowshoe club where like-minded individuals can snowshoe the surround areas.
-Social media groups such as Snowshoeing & Winter Hiking and MeetUp are also a great way to meet others interested in the sport of snowshoeing.
+Most states also have their own snowshoe club, where like-minded individuals can snowshoe the surrounding areas.
+Also, social media groups such as Snowshoeing & Winter Hiking and MeetUp are a great way to meet others interested in the sport of snowshoeing.

 There are snowshoe events around the nation that are organized by associations and companies.
-Some events will come with a guide, others will not.
+Some events will come with a guide, and others will not.
 However, every snow-laden state should have snowshoe events every year.
-View the Snowshoe Mag events calendar or check directly on the websites of:
+To name a few sources, check directly on the websites of:

 Snowshoe racing and competition are growing quickly within the sport – nationwide.
 The popularity of events on a state-by-state and national championships series is blossoming as more snowshoers gain a considerable amount of expertise.

-In addition, local areas will usually have their own racing series or manufacturers will hold their own racing events throughout the winter months.
-Search for events at the Snowshoe Mag calendar or at the American Trail Running Association.
+Local areas will usually have their own racing series, or manufacturers will hold their own racing events throughout the winter months.
+Search for events at the Snowshoe Mag calendar or the American Trail Running Association.